magento/devdocs/guides/v2.0/mtf/mtf_test-approach.md

 ![PHP classes of pages]({{site.baseurl}}common/images/mtf_tutorial_pages_php.png)

-In the following section we will create blocks that implements logic in these pages.
+In the next step we will create [blocks][] that implements logic in these pages.

 #### Step 6.
 Create blocks {#create-blocks}

 Let's see in the [test description][] what actions must be performed:

-1. Click on the "New Synonym Group" button
+1. Click on the "New Synonym Group" button.
-2. Enter data according to a data set
+2. Enter data according to a data set.
-3. Click the "Save Synonym Group" button
+3. Click the "Save Synonym Group" button.

 OK, let's start.

 **How to code 'Click on the "New Synonym Group" button'**

-Fortunately you already have a block which contains method to add a new entity in a grid: [`\Magento\Backend\Test\Block\GridPageActions`][].
+Fortunately you already have a [block][] which contains a method to add a new entity in a grid: [`\Magento\Backend\Test\Block\GridPageActions`][].

 {% highlight php startinline=1 %}